 I’m planning to make some minor tweaks to the site layout and though it was a great time to redesign the Low Carb Yum logo.
 What do you think?
 I just love it because I find it’s a better fit for me and the blog.

 There seems to be something magical about Miracle Noodles.
-And, I’m happy to be enjoying “rice” and “pasta” recipes again.
-You’ll love this shiratake tuna noodle casserole.
-And, it’s great with or without tuna!
+And, I'm happy to be enjoying "rice" and "pasta" recipes again.
+You'll love this shirataki tuna noodle casserole.
+And, it's great with or without tuna!

 A few people have voiced concern over eating tuna so I’d like to address a few issues in this post.
 Overfishing of tuna seems to be a big issue.